swift-nav/libsbp/README.md

 Please see
 [the docs](https://github.com/swift-nav/libsbp/raw/master/docs/sbp.pdf)
 for a full description of the packet structure and the message types.
-Developer documentatation for the language-specific sbp libraries is [here](http://swift-nav.github.io/libsbp/).
+Developer documentation for the language-specific sbp libraries is [here](http://swift-nav.github.io/libsbp/).
 Please refer to [the changelog](https://github.com/swift-nav/libsbp/blob/master/CHANGELOG.md) for more information about the evolution of the library and its messages.